 Kristin L. Bailey – Attorney

-Kristin received her law degree from the University of Colorado School of Law in Boulder, Colorado, and her undergraduate degree in History from Westmont College in Santa Barbara, California.
-Kristin is currently working toward an Executive LL.M. in Taxation through NYU School of Law.
+Kristin received her law degree from the University of Colorado School of Law in Boulder, Colorado, and she earned her LL.M. in Taxation from NYU School of Law.
+Her undergraduate degree is in History from Westmont College in Santa Barbara, California.
 Prior to law school, she served for five years in Washington, DC as a member of Max Baucus’ Senate staff, where she focused on nonprofit policy and tax policy.
 During Kristin’s law school career, she clerked at the Natural Resources Law Center, the Colorado Attorney General’s Office, The Nature Conservancy, and the law firm of Burns, Figa, and Will, P.C.
 She went on to practice law at the firm of Trout, Raley, Montaño, Witwer and Freeman, P.C. in Denver, Colorado before establishing this firm.
 Kristin is licensed to practice law in Montana and Colorado.

-Kristin enjoys serving on the Board of Directors for the Bozeman Area Community Foundation and the Red Ants Pants Foundation, as well as the Gallatin Valley Land Trust NextGen Advisory Committee.
-Kristin loves trail running, skiing at Bridger Bowl, and all things food and art.
+Kristin previously served on the Board of Directors for the Red Ants Pants Foundation, the Bozeman Area Community Foundation (now One Valley Community Foundation), and the Gallatin Valley Land Trust NextGen Advisory Committee.
+Kristin loves art, writing, trail running, skiing, and great food.